sambitmishra0628/AR-PRED_source/Readme.md

 ## Active and Regulatory site PREDiction (AR-PRED)
-AR-PRED (Active and Regulatory site PREDiction) is a prediction method to detect putative regulatory (allosteric) and active site residues in a given protein.
+AR-PRED is a prediction method to detect putative regulatory (allosteric) and active site residues in a given protein.
 The AR-PRED package contains separate models for predicting these two residue types: active and allosteric.
 Based on their requirement, the user can use either or both models to make predictions for a given protein.

 ## Workflow
 ![ar-pred-approach](https://user-images.githubusercontent.com/6353495/63666447-9d0a4680-c79d-11e9-9012-b51d811d32f7.png)